 7. Make website improvements

 Is your website updated?
 Is your security and copyright current?
 How is your design?
 Is it easy for clients to navigate?
-Do you need to update your logo or perhaps rebrand for a fresh look to attract new clients in a new neighborhood?
+Do you need to update your logo (if so try our logo maker) or perhaps rebrand for a fresh look to attract new clients in a new neighborhood?

 These are all good questions and a great way to start thinking about your website.